-- Provide us the applicable product-related export control classification numbers, harmonized system numbers, country of origin and, if asked, for free trade preferential origin. - Avoid purchasing products from sanctioned persons, companies or organizations, and in order to be able to continue to jointly employ efficient and secure import and export processes, your support concerning customs related supply chain security programs and its requirements.
+- To provide us the applicable productrelated export control classification numbers, harmonized system numbers, country of origin and, if asked, for free trade preferential origin. - To avoid purchasing products from sanctioned persons, companies or organizations, and in order to be able to continue to jointly employ efficient and secure import and export processes, your support concerning customs related supply chain security programs and its requirements.